Skip to main content

 10.45 Coffee break

-11.00 Ideologies & metalinguistic discourses
+11.00 Ideologies & metalinguistic discourses.
+Chair: Lara Hoffmann.

 Iris Nowenstein & Sigríður Sigurjónsdóttir: Perceived threats to the future of Icelandic and the importance of language acquisition research